RyanXGrace/Stories/best_worst_day.md

 I finished before you, so I asked, "May I continue, Sir?"
 You nodded.
 "At security, they gave me a hard time because of the temporary ID, but what caused me to miss the flight was my own fault.
 I put everything I had into the bin.
 Sandals, phone, and papers.
 But I then set off the detector because I had totally forgotten I was wearing this."

 Out of the pocket of my hoodie, I pulled a zip lock bag and put it on the table.
-The large metal anal plug made a loud thump.
+The large titanium anal plug made a loud thump.

 I waited to see if you would say anything, but right then the waitress arrived and offered to clear our plates.
 She stumbled over her words when she saw what was in the bag, but you pulled her attention away by asking for the bill.
 When she was gone and you turned back to me I was staring at your chest with tears in my eyes.
 I felt I was about to explode with embarrassment.